Skene vs Segment

 Who this comparison is for

 You run a B2B SaaS or developer-focused product with a lean team.
-You already send events somewhere today and are deciding whether your next iteration should center on Segment or on Skene's PLG engine.
+You send events somewhere today and are deciding whether your tracking should route through Segment or land in your own Supabase, checked in code review.

 Core category difference